Digital SAT Pattern in India 2025: Format, Section‑Wise Details & Key Changes

 Ques.
 Does SAT have negative marking?

 Ans.
-You can take multiple attempts for SAT exam.
+You can take any number of attempts for the SAT exam.
 To register, you must use the official College Board website.
 It is recommended to take the exam at least twice.

 *The article might have information for the previous academic years, which will be updated soon subject to the notification issued by the University/College.